mnh-14/fb_message_to_pdf/README.md

 ## -------
 This script only keeps text messages, shared photos, and timestamps.
-No representations of videos, no reactions.
+No representations of videos, reactions, files, links.
+May work on them in the future.
 Also, this script is meant to create pdfs readable with smartphones.
 So for computers, the font size may seem too much.
-May work on them in the future.